ElektraInitiative/libelektra/src/plugins/python/README.md

 ## Introduction

 The plugin uses Python to do magic things.
-It basically allows to call plugins written in Python.
+It allows plugins to be written in Python.

 What a Python script can do is not really limited by design, so any kind of plugin may be implemented.
 The python plugin is especially useful to write filter and logging scripts.